ganderzz/dylanpaulus.com/posts/2017-07-26-injecting-react-tag-types/index.md

 ```

 So we have this new property called tag.
 Tag will be our way of passing in an element/component into AwesomeButton.
 If the es6 destructing looks different, let me explain.
 We will pull out the `tag` prop from `this.props`.
 If no value is defined for tag, we will set its default value to be `"button"` (A Button HTML element).
 The next line, `const Tag = tag;` is so we can fulfill what React's JSX considers a component.
-All components must be uppercased, where html elements need to be lowercase.
+All components must be uppercase, where html elements need to be lowercase.
 Since we are using then variable `tag`, JSX will always treat the incoming values as a component.
 So, we have to uppercase our variable.
 We now render the prop `Tag` as our element.
 Whatever `tag` equals, that will be our element!

 A few examples: